How UAE gamers are spending up to Dh30,000 on their setups

 Gamers are investing up to Dh30,000 to build the ultimate gaming setup.
 What once started as a simple hobby has become a major expense, with many enthusiasts upgrading their gear to enjoy top-tier performance and visuals.
 From custom-built PCs to multiple monitors, and advanced accessories, the costs can add up quickly.

-An Emirati gamer K.A, 26 years old, shared her experience with her gaming setup, which she values at approximately Dh25,000.
+A 26-year-old Emirati gamer, K.A, shared her experience with her gaming setup, which she values at approximately Dh25,000.
 She describes her setup as including “everything important, a desk, mouse, keyboard, mouse pad, and dual monitors.

 “The most expensive part is definitely the PC, and it’s worth every dirham,” she says.